Tackling racism at work: How to spot it and stop it

-City Mental Health Alliance (CMHA) published data gathered in partnership with Lloyds Banking Group.
-It showed that nearly half of Black UK employees have experienced racism at work.
-The study also found that 26% of East Asian workers, 23% of South Asian workers and 24% of mixed-race employees have experienced similar discrimination.
+City Mental Health Alliance (CMHA) published data showing that nearly half of Black UK employees have experienced racism at work.
+The study also found that 26% of East Asian workers, 23% of South Asian workers and 24% of mixed race employees have experienced similar discrimination.

 Of the employees who reported being affected by racism at work, 56% stated that it had a direct negative impact on their mental health.
 And, although 60% of all employees reported that the pandemic has seriously affected their mental health, BAME employees report that this has increased the amount of workplace racism they face.
 Overall, 44% of BAME employees felt pressured to change their behaviour at work.
 By comparison, only a quarter of white British employees reported the same.

-We know that’s quite a lot of statistics to hit you with at once.
+We know that’s a lot at once.
 But the overall message is clear: Racial discrimination is still a prominent issue affecting vast numbers of employees.
 Employers have a moral responsibility remove bigotry from workplace culture.
 And that means that tackling racism at work needs to be a top priority.

 What does racism at work look like?